ttoino/feup-aed/README.md

 Exercise descriptions provided in portuguese (adapted from the given PDFs).\
 Unit tests provided.

+## Building and Running

+This project uses [cmake](https://cmake.org/) and [googletest](https://github.com/google/googletest).

+Assuming cmake is installed and properly setup:

+1. Run `git submodule init && git submodule update` to download googletest.
+2. Run `cmake -S . -B build` in this project's directory to generate the build system.
+3. Run `cmake --build build` to actually build the project.

+This will generate a bunch of binaries in the `build` directory.
+One for each directory with the name format `TP*`.
+Simply run one of these executables.

 ## Unit info

 * **Name**: Algoritmos e Estruturas de Dados (Algorithms and Data Structures)